Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![String to absolute number](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/StringToAbsoluteNumber.png "[String to absolute number]")

-This extension is used to map a string attribute to an integer attribute.
+This extension is used to map a string attribute to a number.
 The value is mapped unchanged, only the data type of the attribute changes.
-Only absolute numbers can be mapped to the destination attribute.
+This mapping is used for absolute numbers.
 To map decimal numbers, use the *String-To-Number* extension.

 [comment]: <> (What happens if a string attribute contains a floating number?
-Is it rounded?)
+Is it rounded?
+And why is the float data type allowed as Destination?)

 ### Possible data type mappings